jsupino/Fraud_Analysis/README.md

           );

 To view final dataset:

           SELECT * FROM transactions;

-## Power BI Visualization ##
+## Power BI Analysis ##
 PowerBI was used to visualize and derive insights from the processed data:
 - Donut Chart: Percentage of fraudulent vs. legitimate transactions, segmented by fraud reason
 - Top 10 Locations Bar Chart: Displays the 10 U.S. cities with the most fraud, broken down by merchant category
 - Total Fraud Cases by Reason Bar Chart: Number of fraudulent cases per rule
 - Line Chart: Timeline of fradulent spending by fraud reason to detect patterns over time

+**High-Value Fraud**
+- Transactions over $10,000

+**Time-Based Fraud**
+- A notable amount of fraudulent transactions occurred between the hours of 2 AM and 5 AM with a total of 11%.
+This showed a high potenial card misue during off-hours.

+**Geographic Anomalies**
+- users with transactions from more than six unique U.S. cities were flagged, highlighting potential compromised accounts or travel-related fraud.

+**Rapid Transaction Frequency**
+- Many users flagged under the 5+ transactions/hour rule showed possible bot or automated fraud behavior.

+## Files Included ##
+transaction_dataset_creation.py - Python script to create transaction_dataset.csv
+transaction_dataset.csv - Simulated credit card transaction dataset from the Python script transactions_updated.csv - updated transaction dataset with the fraud labels and reasons
+fraud_dashboard: PowerBI dashboard
+fraud_dashboard.pdf - PowerBI dashboard as a PDF

 ## Conclusion ##
-The most fraudulent transactions occurred between the hours of 2 AM and 5 AM with a total of 11%.
+This project demonstrates how rule-based SQL detection and interactive dashboarding in Power BI can be used to identify and interpret suspicious activity in financial data.
+It serves as a foundation for future enhancements using machine learning, anomaly detection, or real-time fraud monitoring systems.'